CodingNomads/mentor-docs/docs/07_payment.md

 If you are a US citizen or resident, have a US social security number / ITIN, and/or you file a tax return in the United States, please complete, sign, and send to CodingNomads:

 1. [IRS form W-9](https://www.irs.gov/pub/irs-pdf/fw9.pdf) for independent contractors.
-Next year (by January 31), we will provide you with form 1099-NEC to file your US taxes.
+Next year by January 31, if you billed more than $600 in the previous year, we will provide you with form 1099-NEC to file on your US taxes.

+Please be aware that in general, after your first year of contracting, the IRS expects you to submit quarterly estimated tax payments.
+If you do not pay estimated taxes, the IRS may charge penalties when you file your annual return.
+Not to be a buzz kill, but...chat with your accountant or Kim if you have questions about that.
 2. [Direct Deposit Authorization Form](https://drive.google.com/file/d/1MsYAWVkjDAfRB5Au7BKbMmRLh2KyuC72/view?usp=sharing) using the following instructions:

 ### If you have Zelle